 As the train started moving and the floor of the car shacked and bounced on the trails, she crawled and reached the side of the room, laying her back on the wall and bringing her knees to her chest.

 If she had to be honest with herself, she wasn't scared.
-Well, of course she was a little worried: she didn't know where she was, where they were taking her, who those people were, but she could do nothing about it, she didn't have any way out, and be afraid would have only made things worse.
+Well, of course she was a little worried: she didn't know where she was, where they were taking her, who those people were, but she could do nothing about it, she didn't have any way out, and be afraid would only make things worse.
 She needed her head clear and ready to find a solution.
 Like that movie with that famous actor she liked so much, where he played the part of a psycho with multiple personality who kidnapped three girls and the smartest one was the one who kept calm and tried to find an escape for all of them.

 Right, she had to be like that girl, smart and calm.